 Both the examiner’s search files and documentation at the library are updated on a regular basis.

 V. Activities in the field of computerized trademark search systems

 In the period under review the AGEPI developed and improved the following information products:

-• program for registration procedure management and program for statistical accounting of trademarks filed according to the international procedure under the Madrid System, as well as program for data processing in the XML format;
+• Program for statistical accounting of trademarks filed according to the international procedure under the Madrid System, having Republic of Moldova as its country of origin;

 VI.
 Administration of trademark information products and services available to the public (relating to facilities, e.g., for lodging applications, registering trademarks, assisting clients with search procedures, obtaining official publications and registry extracts)